pyamsoft/bubblewrap-wrap/README.md

 Modern environments have most of the actual important user information held in the same user home directory which is exposed to any program run by the user.

-Effectively, this is a script which uses bubblewrap to isolate the HOME directory for an untrusted running process.
-While the script may provide a general secure sandbox environment, the first and only goal is to make it as painless as possible to isolate userspace non-privileged programs from each other.

-Each program run using `bww` will have its own, isolated home directory and a readonly view of the host filesystem.
-It will inherit the host theme configuration and will be unable to modify the theme configuration in its isolated environment.

-bubblewrap-wrap trades absolute security for ease of use by design - things like PulseAudio and the X11 socket are exposed by default to make normal programs easier to use, thus the wrapper is no more secure than runing a program normally under a normal environment.

-One advantage of isolating the home of each program however is that programs will not be able to see the other configuration and related files that you store on the machine, and cleaning up any installed program is as simple as deleting its own specific directory instead of having to hunt through each folder in your user directory for configuration specific files.
+This script uses `bwrap` to create an isolated "HOME" directory per program. called a `jail`.
+It trades absolute security for ease of use and should generally work with most programs out of the box.
+Unlike a true container, a program run with `bww` has a read-only view of the host system (some directories are blocked), but does have things like special namespacing.

+The advantage of `bww` is that running a program will not pollute the real home directory, and all configuration files can be deleted simply by removing the `jail` directory. `bww` is not a replacement for a Flatpak.
+You should always elect to use a Flatpak version of a program if one exists. `bww` is expected to run with interactive GUI programs, and comes with support for things like X11 and PulseAudio by default.
+For server applications, you should use `docker` or another container solution.

 By default, `bww` makes use of bubblewrap's ability to have split namespaces for processes, uts, and also hides the `/dev` `/proc` and `/tmp` folders.

-It also launches each program in a new session, and exposes the `dbus` and `pulseaudio` sockets, as well as providing the option to expose the `dconf` socket.
+You can share folders outside of the `jail` using the options `--bind-if-exists`.
+As the name suggests, the folder will not be created for you, and will only be shared if it already exists.

 ## Usage